W4terF4ll/incremental-cookies/README.md

 ##### 1/5/22:
 - mixer update is finally here! its unbalanced, likely buggy, and renders mobile play of the game currenty impossible
 - to use the mixer, buy it, then press the indicated blue key! (green is the next key)
+- you might have to reset your progress if the mixer is not working

 ##### 12/15/21:
 - changelog put in the settings (hello everyone!)